Find A 55+ Retirement Community Near You

 No Apartment-Dwelling Woes

 When you live in a manufactured home community, you rent or buy a residence of your own.
 You don’t share walls with neighbors and have a private yard to use.
 In condos and apartments, the close proximity to neighbors often means unwanted noise and less privacy.
 It may also mean no designated parking space, no patio, porch or garden.
-Mobile home living provides a great amount of independence and privacy.
+Mobile homes provide a great amount of independence and privacy.
 A mobile home retirement community provides the best of both worlds.
 It gives residents the privacy of a residential home with the lower maintenance and social components of apartment or condo living.
 Yet, it’s more affordable than both.

 Accessibility Is Given

 Mobile homes generally are single-story and easily can take an access ramp or modified entry.
 If you have your eyes set on a new manufactured home floor plan you can have it designed with easy entry showers and tubs, for instance, and lower the height of kitchen and washroom surfaces.
 It’s nothing more than a conversation with your retailer if modified entry, access and adaptability requirements are what you need to be able to settle into your ideal mobile home.

 Search Mobile Homes in Retirement Communities for Retirees